-Any institution or site that discovers a readily unacceptable discrepancy, loss, pilferage or theft of controlled glassware) must notify the Laboratory Safety Division immediately.
-The CHO will then make the required written report of the incident to the appropriate law enforcement agency no later than 5 business days after the date of discovery of the discrepancy, loss, pilferage or theft.
+Any institution or site that discovers a readily unacceptable discrepancy, loss, pilferage, or theft of controlled glassware must notify the Laboratory Safety Division x6419 immediately.
+The CHO will report the incident to the appropriate law enforcement agency no later than 5 business days after the date of discovery of the discrepancy, loss, pilferage, or theft.

-XVII.
-APPENDIX V - MATERIAL COMPATIBILITY FOR GAS REGULATORS AND TUBING
+APPENDIX E - MATERIAL COMPATIBILITY FOR GAS REGULATORS AND TUBING

-The following table is adapted from the mathesontrigas.com guide for the compatibility of certain gases with commonly used regulator and tubing materials.
-The compatibility of materials is essential for the safe use of gases please consult with either the Laboratory Safety Division or your gas supplier if you have any questions.
+The following table is adapted from the mathesongas.com guide for the compatibility of certain gases with commonly used regulator and tubing materials.
+The compatibility of materials is essential for the safe use of gases.
+Consult with either the Laboratory Safety Division or your gas supplier if you have any questions.